StarshadeRETRO/KiCadFiles/GameSystems/README.md

 | SG                | SEGA-compatible PCBs for systems and accessories.                 |

-*SEGA is a registered trademark of SEGA GAMES CO., LTD. Not sponsored, endorsed, or approved by SEGA.*
+*SEGA is a registered trademark of SEGA CORPORATION (Japan).
+Not sponsored, endorsed, or approved by SEGA.*